BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/shouldBot/instructions.md

 #### Detailed Directions for Build Bot Reply

+Complete the following using ONLY the String methods that we covered in class

-If the text "should i" appears in the userInput, replace it with "you should".
-Use indexOf to detect if userInput contains "should i" You may also need to replace additional text before you split the string into an array.
+STEP ONE: If the text "should i" appears in the userInput, replace it with "you should".
+Detect if the userInput contains "should i" You may also need to replace additional text before you split the string into an array.

-Separate the two (OR MORE) options in the userInput with split.
+STEP TWO: Separate the two (OR MORE) options in the userInput with split.
+Console log the array of options.

-Randomly select an option.
+STEP THREE: Randomly select an option.

 For example…